 Early Intervention Funding

 From April 2024, Reading primary schools will be able to apply for funding of up to £4000 extra funding per child/annum (on top of the notional £6,000 SEN funding) to support children in nursery, reception or Year 1 classes whose needs cannot be met within what is currently ordinarily available.
+The funding lasts one year from the term in which the funding is accepted (for example if there is an application accepted in April 2024, the funding lasts until the end of March 2025) and once this year is over, school can apply for ‘round 2’ funding if the child is still within the age range outlined.
 The availability of early intervention funding (EIF) will form part of Reading’s ordinarily available provision (OAP) and graduated response for children who have SEND or who may have SEND.
 Schools can apply for up to three consecutive years of EIF per child, with funding available until the child(ren) reaches the end of Year 1.
 Please note, if applications are made when a child is in Year 1, funding will be provided pro-rata until the end of the academic year.

 What is early intervention funding (EIF)?